Notice of Race and Sailing Instructions: Macatawa Bay Model Yachting

 2.1 Soling 1 meter fleet: The series is open to Soling 1 meter or boats that meet the class rules, and to sailors who are members of MBMY.
-Membership is also required to the American Model Yachting Association and to the Tulip City Air Force (associate membership).
+Membership is also required to the American Model Yachting Association to provide for liability insurance for pond owners.

 2.2 DragonFlite 95 fleet: The series is open to DragonFlite 95 boats that meet class rules.

 Non members may compete in non scored “Fun Days”.